 Tip from Laura: Look up outside the building and you'll see the biggest mirror ball in London in the W Hotel above.

-22 Win some money at the Hippodrome Casino
+22 Be Spoilt for Entertainment at the Hippodrome Casino

 A stunning late-Victorian building, the Hippodrome has been a theatre, music hall, nightclub and now a huge casino.

-There are four floors of gaming open 24 hours a day with free entry and no membership required.
+There are five floors of gaming, including a dedicated poker deck and private poker rooms.
+Open 24 hours a day with free entry and no membership required.
 There’s no dress code so anyone (over 18) can just walk in.

 23 Catch a movie at the Prince Charles Cinema